MaryIsbell/Editing/natturnerdocumentingsouth.md

 accomplish their object.
 Every thing connected with this sad affair was wrapt in mystery, until Nat Turner, the leader of this ferocious band, whose name has resounded throughout our widely extended empire, was captured.
-This \"great Bandit\" was taken by a single individual, in a cave near the residence of his late owner, on Sunday, the thirtieth of October, without attempting to make the slightest resistance, and on the following day safely lodged in the jail of the County.
+This "great Bandit" was taken by a single individual, in a cave near the residence of his late owner, on Sunday, the thirtieth of October, without attempting to make the slightest resistance, and on the following day safely lodged in the jail of the County.
 His captor was Benjamin Phipps, armed with a shot gun well charged.
-Nat\'s only weapon was a small light sword which he immediately surrendered, and begged that his life might be spared.
+Nat's only weapon was a small light sword which he immediately surrendered, and begged that his life might be spared.
 Since his confinement, by permission of the Jailor, I have had ready access to him, and finding that he was